tarek-clarke/resilient-rap-framework/README.md

 ## 📬 Contact & Collaboration

-I am currently developing this framework as part of my PhD research proposal at **Tallinn University of Technology (TalTech)**.
+I am currently developing this framework as part of my PhD research proposal for the Tallinn University of Technology (TalTech).

 If you are interested in applying the Resilient RAP framework to your telemetry stack or discussing research opportunities: